coherence-community/coherence-demo/README.md

 5. On the Oracle Coherence page, select the language from the drop-down list and click **Continue**.
 6. Click **Accept** on the Oracle Standard Terms and Conditions page.

-This action is required to pull the image correctly for the first time.
-Subsequently, the image will be pulled automatically using the Kubernetes secret.
+This action is required to allow the image to be pulled automatically when required using the Kubernetes secret.

 ### Enable Kubernetes in Docker